1971Merlin/T2SC/README.md

 # T2SC
 TEC to Southern Cross Bus Adaptor

-A small KICad project to Adapt the Talking Electronics TEC-1 computer to the IO expansion bus used by the Southern Cross SC-1, Micrprofessor MPF-1 and similar computers.
+A small KICad project to Adapt the Talking Electronics TEC-1 computer to the IO expansion bus used by the Southern Cross SC-1, Microprofessor MPF-1 and similar computers.

+This allows any SC-1 or MPF-1 expansion device to be fitted to the TEC-1.
+However it does not resolve any issues with IO port ranges or memory maps - however it provides a 'good start' in terms of interfacing.
+The SC-1 products on this github are also built with the TEC-1 in mind and will generally work fine as-is using this adaptor, or with minor changes.

+## how it works

-Basically, this adaptor breaks out the Z80 CPU's 40 pins directly to an IO connector.
-There is no bufffering, it is a staight signal path.
+In short, this adaptor simpy breaks out the Z80 CPU's 40 pins directly to an IO connector.
+There is no buffering, it is a straight signal path.
+Hence, this adaptor can be used with ANY Z-80 CPU based system - not just the computers mentioned here.

-The IDC connecor pin numbering has been done in an unconventional "antclickwise" approach, to match the CPU pin numbering.
+The IDC connecor pin numbering has been done in an unconventional "antclockwise" approach, to match the CPU pin numbering.
+Don't let the numbering bother you, as long as the physical pin to PCB pad order is understood, then matching devices can be easily built.

 ### Southern Cross Bus Connector